plone/documentation/docs/install/create-project-cookieplone.md

 # Create a project with Volto (development or pre-release)

-This chapter describes how you can create a web application using the current **stable release** version of Plone with **Volto 18 or later** for the frontend, while having full control over its development and deployment.
+This chapter describes how you can create a web application using the latest **development release** version of Plone with **Volto 18 or later** for the frontend, while having full control over its development and deployment.

 ```{seealso}
 For other installation options, see {doc}`/install/index`.